 What is expected of companies that commit to integrating carbon farming into their agricultural supply chain?

 Please note that this commitment pertains to land-based farming.
-Livestock producers might want to make a commitment here for their land but also consider making a commitment to reducing Short Lived Climate Pollutants such as methane from manure and enteric emissions, or from rice cultivation, black carbon from agricultural burning, etc.
+Livestock and land-based producers might want to make a commitment here for their land but also consider making a commitment to reducing Short Lived Climate Pollutants such as methane from manure and enteric emissions, or from rice cultivation, black carbon from agricultural burning, etc.

 Companies committing to integrating carbon farming in their supply chain will be expected to complete an annual online questionnaire updating the Climate Collaborative on progress made toward the commitment.
 The questionnaire will be short and should not be burdensome to complete.

 How can the Climate Collaborative help?

 We’ve partnered with the Sustainable Food Lab to launch and facilitate an ongoing interactive action group on carbon farming, called the Rooted Community.
 It's open to all companies that have made the agriculture commitment.
 The group meets monthly, and content addresses a range of topics relevant to carbon farming, including:

 - Measurement to quantify regenerative agriculture